12 Best Things to Do in Juneau, Alaska

 9. Explore Tracy Arm Fjord

-If whale watching was awesome and you want more water-based excursions, we recommend taking a boat tour to Tracy Arm Fjord.
-This spectacular place is about 45 miles from Juneau and can only be accessed by boat or small plane.
+If you enjoyed whale watching and are looking for more water-based adventures, we highly recommend taking a boat tour to Tracy Arm Fjord.
+This stunning place is located about 45 miles from Juneau and can only be reached by boat or small plane.

-These tours tend to run longer (around 6 hours), but you won’t be disappointed.
-There are plenty of stops, detours, and photo opportunities, including icebergs, glaciers, waterfalls, cliffs, and, hopefully, lots of wildlife!
+These tours typically last around six hours, but you won't be disappointed.
+They include numerous stops, detours, and plenty of photo opportunities featuring icebergs, glaciers, waterfalls, cliffs, and hopefully, lots of wildlife!

 The main company offering Tracy Arm Fjords tours is Adventure Bound Alaska.